MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex2_retention_labels.md

 1. Select the **Policy** tab

-1. If available, set the **Folder Policy** drop-down list to **VAT Returns and supporting documents** otherwise select **5 Year delete** from the existing policies (just for applying a setting within this exercise). **Note** Published retention labels can take seven days to appear in Exchange Online and the mailbox must contain 10 MB of data
+1. If available, set the **Folder Policy** drop-down list to **VAT Returns and supporting documents** otherwise select **5 Year delete** from the existing policies (just for applying a setting within this exercise).

+	 Note: Published retention labels can take seven days to appear in Exchange Online and the mailbox must contain 10 MB of data

 1. Select the **OK** button